Ouyang Kunpeng

 Ouyang Kunpeng (欧阳鲲鹏 (歐陽鯤鵬, Ōuyáng Kūnpéng); born November 19, 1982, in Jiangxi) is a Chinese swimmer and China's top male backstroker, holding the Chinese record in the long course and short course 50m, 100m, and 200m backstroke.
+He competed at the 2000 and 2004 Summer Olympics.

 In May 2008, he was banned for life from the sport for a positive anti-doping test.
 In July 2008, FINA announced his lifetime ban by the Chinese Swimming Association with a posting on their anti-doping website.
 As of December 2010, this posting has been updated with a change of the ban from lifetime to 2-years.

 In December 2010, an AP report surfaced which indicated that his lifetime ban had been converted to a more-conventional 2-year ban; however, Ouyang was experience difficulties in return to competition in China, where the lifetime ban originated and was still in place.